-By having a two-dimensional (item value, outside option value) type space but (as we show) giving way for a structural understanding of the general optimal mechanism, our setting can also be thought of as relating to the line of work on so-called ``one-and-a-half dimensional,'' or ``interdimensional,'' mechanism design settings.
-In that domain, a buyer has one dimension representing her willingness to pay, and an additional so called ``half dimension'' representing a constraint on her demand.
+Our setting also relates to so-called ``one-and-a-half dimensional'' or ``interdimensional'' mechanism design settings.
+In that domain, a buyer has one dimension representing her willingness to pay, and an additional ``half dimension'' representing a constraint on her demand.
 For example, in the FedEx problem \citep{fiat2016fedex} the ``half dimension'' is the buyer's deadline, and the buyer is only willing to accept the item before this deadline.
 For buyers with budgets \citep{che1998standard,devanur2017optimal}, the ``half dimension'' is the buyer's budget constraint, which places a cap on the maximum value she can pay for the item offered by the seller.
-The main focus of those papers is to provide characterizations of the optimal mechanisms, (e.g., bound their menu sizes).
-In our setting, a buyer's value for her outside option can also be viewed as a ``half dimension'' of sorts since it only affects her decision of whether to participate the auction or not, and conditional upon participating in the auction, the value of the forfeited outside option does not affect the buyer's utility in the auction.
+In our setting, a buyer's participation cost can also be viewed as a ``half dimension'' of sorts since it only affects her decision of whether or not to participate in the auction; conditional upon participating in the auction, the cost does not affect the buyer's utility in the auction.